Why is the Media Coverage of the JFK Assassination So Bad?

 The Media and the 50th Anniversary

-Pat Speer undertook the unpleasant task of reviewing much of the media’s coverage of the 50th anniversary of the assassination; see http://www.patspeer.com/the-onslaught.
+Pat Speer undertook the unpleasant task of reviewing much of the media’s coverage of the 50th anniversary of the assassination; see https://www.patspeer.com/the-onslaught-the-medias-response-to-the-50th-anniversary-of-the-jfk-assassination and https://www.patspeer.com/the-onslaught-part2.
 As usual, the coverage overwhelmingly favoured the lone–nut hypothesis.

 A PBS Nova TV documentary, Cold Case JFK, attempted to revive the single–bullet theory by moving JFK’s back wound up to the level of his collar.
 Josiah Thompson, one of the participants, was unimpressed by the programme’s treatment of the evidence: “It was very reminiscent of what CBS News did in defending the Warren Commission in 1968 and successive years … it was biased and cooked at the beginning … I got handled by Nova.”